sebastianspross/k8s101/README.md

 ```powershell
 az aks install-cli
 ```
-# Switch to needed Azure subscription 🔀
+# Switch to needed Azure subscription
 First, check which subscriptions are available.
+Use the `--refresh` flag since the list is cached.
 ````powershell
 az account list --refresh
 ````
 Set the context of the needed subscroption.
+You can either use the name or ID.
 ```powershell
 az account set --subscription <SUBSCRIPTION>
 ```
 # Create an AKS Cluster
 Create a resource group and the AKS cluster.
 Another resource group will automaticcally be built during the create process.
 In the second resource group you will finde the infrastructure like virtual machines.
 ```powershell
 az group create --name <RESOURCEGROUP> --location <LOCATION>